-The Issuer currently expects the Notes to qualify (subject to any applicable limitations on the amount of such capital) as Tier 3 Capital for the Issuer and the Group.
-The Issuer notes the recent publication by the PRA of Consultation Paper 16/19 entitled "Solvency II: Group availability of subordinated liabilities and preference shares".
-Having considered the terms of the consultation, the Issuer does not currently expect the outcome of such consultation to result in any decrease in the quantum of the Notes which will qualify as Tier 3 Capital for the Issuer or the Group.
-However, there is a risk that, following any future change to the Relevant Rules, the Notes will cease to qualify as Tier 3 Capital of the Issuer or all or any part of the Group (which part includes the Issuer and at least one other member of the Group), which would entitle the Issuer to redeem the Notes early at their principal amount, together with interest accrued but unpaid to (but excluding) the date of redemption and any Arrears of Interest.
+The Issuer currently expects the Notes to qualify (subject to any applicable limitations on the amount of such capital) as Tier 3 Capital.
+However, there is a risk that, following any change to the Relevant Rules, the Notes will cease to qualify as Tier 3 Capital of the Issuer or all or any part of the Group (which part includes the Issuer and at least one other member of the Group), which would entitle the Issuer to redeem the Notes early at their principal amount, together with interest accrued but unpaid to (but excluding) the date of redemption and any Arrears of Interest.